ibm-cloud-docs/cloud-object-storage/about-cos.md

 # About {{site.data.keyword.cos_full_notm}}
 {: #about-cloud-object-storage}

-Information stored with {{site.data.keyword.cos_full}} is encrypted and dispersed across multiple geographic locations, and accessed over popular protocols like HTTP using a modern RESTful API.
+Information stored with {{site.data.keyword.cos_full}} is encrypted and dispersed across multiple geographic locations, and accessed over popular protocols like HTTPS using a modern RESTful API.
 {: shortdesc}

 This service makes use of the distributed storage technologies provided by the {{site.data.keyword.cos_full_notm}} System (formerly Cleversafe).